DGTCentaurMods/DGTCentaurMods/README.md

 Online Gameplay - Lichess (set Lichess API token from the web interface) then play from the board.

-Web Interface - on http://ipaddress:5000 Shows live view of chessboard, settings, and the other features below
+Web Interface - on http://IP_ADDRESS or the hostname of you board.
+Shows live view of chessboard, settings, and the other features below

 PGN Download - For all played games from web interface